 Getting To/From Magnetic Island

-Click here for more information on ferry ticket costs, and here for ferry timetables.
+Click here for more information on ferry tickets and timetables.

 Where to Stay on Magnetic Island

-Magnetic Island is pretty small and undeveloped, so there aren’t loads of accommodation options to choose from.
-We decided to book a private room at the Arcadia Beach Guest House, which is located in Nelly Bay.
-Conveniently, this accommodation is right across the street from the beach, and just a few bus stops away from the ferry terminal.
+When I visited, I booked a private room at the Arcadia Beach Guest House.
+Conveniently, it’s right across the street from the beach at Geoffrey Bay and the rock wallabies’ spot – and just a few bus stops away from the ferry terminal.

 How to Get Around Magnetic Island

-When it comes to getting around Magnetic Island, you really only have two options: hire a car or take the bus.
+When it comes to getting around Magnetic Island, you have three options: hire a car, go on a guided tour, or take the bus.

-When you arrive at Magnetic Island’s ferry terminal, you will be able to rent a car for about $100 AUD per day.
-Hiring a car will allow you to explore the island at your leisure and get off the beaten path.
-(If you’re visiting during a hot, sunny time of year, I would not recommend getting a topless vehicle/Barbie car because the Australian sun is strong!)
+When you arrive at Magnetic Island’s ferry terminal, you can rent a car for $100-130 AUD per day.
+A rental car allows you to explore the island at your leisure and get off the beaten path.
+But note that the roads are pretty awful in some places—without a 4WD, much of the island is inaccessible.

-THIS BOAT TOUR is a must-book if you want to explore, snorkel, and stand-up paddle board some of Maggie Island’s most pristine bays and reefs – that you wouldn’t be able to find or access otherwise!
-A must!
+This boat tour is a must-book if you want to explore, snorkel, and stand-up paddleboard around some of Maggie Island’s most pristine bays and reefs that you wouldn’t otherwise find or access!
 Click here to book it now.

 What to Do on Maggie Island in 2 Days

-At around 5 pm, when it’s not too hot, head for the forts!
+At around 5 PM, once it’s not too hot, head for the forts!

 2. Find a Wild Koala